Best ballet dance floors 2023, explained

 From £30.45 per m² (Self-installed)

 This roll-out ballet floor can transform an empty space into a luxurious foam-sprung performance area.

 This floor ticks so many boxes for professional studios – it’s delightful to perform on and can be laid directly over a suitable hard floor, even concrete.
 Additionally, the foam-sprung base offers much-needed shock-absorption for leaps and jumps.
 Furthermore, the lightly textured, controlled-glide surface is world-class, providing a level of grip that gives confidence to dancers of all abilities.

 With this floor, you can bring a sprung-like feel into almost any studio.
-Ultimately, if the sub-floor is already smooth and level, minimal preparation will be needed, making the whole transition fast and low cost.
+Furthermore, if the sub-floor is already smooth and level, minimal preparation will be needed, making the whole transition fast and low-cost.